straight-coding/LPC407x-NoOS-LWIP-MBEDTLS-HTTPD-KEIL/README.md

 //redirect all http request to https
 #define ALWAYS_REDIRECT_HTTPS	 1

-//"keep-alive" will reuse existing connections and occupy more connection resources and memory
+//"keep-alive" will reuse existing connections and occupy more connection resources and memory, recommended for HTTPS
-//set "close" to close connection after used to free memory.
+//set "close" to close connection after used to free memory, recommended for http.
 #define CONNECTION_HEADER      "keep-alive" //"close"

 //interface to get system tick counter
 #define LWIP_GetTickCount     BSP_GetTickCount

-//max. number of http connections
+//max. number of http connections. increase MAX_CONNECTIONS when CONNECTION_HEADER is "keep-alive"
 #define MAX_CONNECTIONS        4
 ```